comrademedic/comrademedic.github.io/_posts/2007-03-19-upcoming-repacks.markdown

 help tool:                                                                                                   |
 permalink: upcoming-repacks
 ---
-Kings Of The Chalice 2
-a Memoir Blue
-World of Contraptions
-More Games Will Be added ...
+Graveyard Keeper

-This List is in no specific Order
+<span style="color:#f20505">**This List is in no specific Order!**</span>

-[Release Schedule][rs]

-Note: I might add post for game before i upload the repack.
-Another Note: I Don't write reasons of Canceling Repack here but Its on my Trello Board
+Note: I might add post for game before i upload the repack and I don't write reasons of Canceling Repack.

-[rs]: /update/info/october/2021/10/12/important-info.html